-[08:11] I just have a better sense of language and better flair for storytelling and, you know, just how to get information across.
-It'd be a words.
-And, the other thing, is what I was, trying to talk about earlier, which is that I figured out the reason for.
-What I was doing.
-I had a clear purpose in mind with my writing, which at the one I was doing a local journalism at that time it was, you know, to help this community to be a part of this community and enrich their lives and trying to figure out what, what would help them, you know, in both the short term and long, like sometimes like there would be a power outage and I would just have to give people information about.
+[08:11] I just have a better sense of language and better flair for storytelling and just how to get information across via words.
+And, the other thing, is what I was trying to talk about earlier, which is that I figured out the reason for what I was doing.
+I had a clear purpose in mind with my writing, which at the one I was doing a local journalism at that time it was to help this community to be a part of this community and enrich their lives and trying to figure out what, what would help them in both the short term and long.
+Like sometimes there would be a power outage and I would just have to give people information about.

 [08:49] What happens to power?
 When is it coming back?
 Here's where you can get water and gasoline and so forth.
-And other times it was like, okay, here, here's this complicated government action.
-And let me explain it to you and why it's important. but now that I've, I write parenting things, which you might imagine it's not relatable to local news, but the approach is the same.
+And other times it was like, okay, here's this complicated government action and let me explain it to you and why it's important.
+But now that I write parenting things, which you might imagine it's not relatable to local news, but the approach is the same.

 [09:14] I think about.
 The purpose of what I'm doing.
-And it's very clear to me the purpose of what I'm doing with all of my father and his stories, which is try to, treat, try to inject some compassion and empathy into these stories and, build a case that, you know, fathers are more alike than they're different and we all need some help.
-And we're, You know, and we shouldn't be afraid to ask for it.
+And it's very clear to me the purpose of what I'm doing with all of my fatherly stories, which is try to try to inject some compassion and empathy into these stories and build a case that fathers are more alike than they're different and we all need some help.
+And we shouldn't be afraid to ask for it.

 Dr Chloe Carmichael[09:39] Yeah, definitely.
-And again, I really do want to talk to you about the father stuff because, you know, I'm, I'm actually kind of toying with the idea of like even potentially writing a book about high functioning parenting. but, but I, I do.
+And again, I really do want to talk to you about the father stuff because I'm actually kind of toying with the idea of like even potentially writing a book about high functioning parenting.

 [09:55] Yeah, it would be fun.
 I'd probably include some quotes from you.
-I, I, I was also curious just on the journalist part because, you know, you mentioned like, Sometimes that you felt like you were kind of forming people.
-And, the reason for what you were doing is, you know, community membership.
-And sometimes that could involve even, conveying information about government actions and things.
+I was also curious just on the journalist part because you mentioned like sometimes that you felt like you were kind of forming people.
+And the reason for what you were doing is community membership.
+And sometimes that could involve even conveying information about government actions and things.

 [10:16] And that makes me think a lot about what's going on in the news and the media right now.
-There's, there's a lot of, I think questions and as a psychologist, I'm really interested in that, you know, what does it mean to be really objective?
-Like, is it possible even when we choose a story? and as a psychologist, again, I almost think it would, yeah.
+There's a lot of I think questions and as a psychologist, I'm really interested in that.
+What does it mean to be really objective?
+Like, is it possible even when we choose a story?
+And as a psychologist, again, I almost think it would

 Adam Bulger[10:52] Your supposition I think is, is almost entirely correct?
-I think it is impossible to be completely objective especially in writing about politics information, and in government rather, I would say definitely that there's a lot of stuff that there's a lot of things you can write about and cover that you can write about objection, objectively.
-That is, you know, just when you're just relating facts and they're not, controversial or the facts are not in doubt.
+I think it is impossible to be completely objective especially in writing about politics information, and in government rather.
+I would say definitely that there's a lot of things you can write about and cover that you can write about objection, objectively that is just when you're just relating facts and they're not, controversial or the facts are not in doubt.

-[11:20] Like if there is a, an earthquake.
-And, you know, you report how bad the earthquake was and what the damage was.
-And here's the, reporting agency that reported it.
+[11:20] Like if there is an earthquake.
+And you report how bad the earthquake was and what the damage was.
+And here's the reporting agency that reported it.
 And here's where I got the information from.
 It's very straightforward.
-However, if you're, if you're reporting anything related to an elected official, anything elect anything related to, a political party or a politician, then things get a little bit dicier.
+However, if you're reporting anything related to an elected official, anything elect anything related to a political party or a politician, then things get a little bit dicier.

-[12:15] And so if you're trying to express what reality is, it's unavoidable that you're going to, you know, use that, use that filter.
-You're going to use them kind of relate your perspective or your opinion or your feelings, you know? so I'd say it, I'd say it's impossible, to be perfectly, objective and news reporting with about politics.
+[12:15] And so if you're trying to express what reality is, it's unavoidable that you're going to use that filter.
+You're going to use them kind of relate your perspective or your opinion or your feelings, you know?
+So I'd say it's impossible to be perfectly objective and news reporting with about politics.

-[12:39] But I think that.
-Most journalists do the best that they can.
-And, I mean, th the, the, the reason why I'm qualifying that statement is I don't want people to be like, to think that, that the news is fake or that the news is too biased or that you're just getting some kind of propaganda, which you're not.
+[12:39] But I think that most journalists do the best that they can.
+And, I mean the reason why I'm qualifying that statement is I don't want people to think that the news is fake or that the news is too biased or that you're just getting some kind of propaganda, which you're not.

-Dr Chloe Carmichael[13:09] Yeah, well, I mean, I think actually factual inaccuracies in the news, are happening quite often. so I don't think that you're, you know, planting a concern in people's minds by talking about that.
+Dr Chloe Carmichael[13:09] Yeah, well, I mean, I think actually factual inaccuracies in the news are happening quite often.
+So I don't think that you're planting a concern in people's minds by talking about that.

-[13:22] I think it's kind of an elephant in the room. yeah.
-You know, I'm, I'm curious, also part of the reason I'll share with you.
-I'm so curious is because, in a few, on September 30th, we have our first debate and I'm actually going to be on the air, on television, commenting on body language of that.
+[13:22] I think it's kind of an elephant in the room.
+I'm curious, also part of the reason I'll share with you.
+I'm so curious is because on September 30th, we have our first debate and I'm actually going to be on the air, on television, commenting on body language of the candidates.

-[15:02] That's sort of the challenge of it. not just your own sort of thoughts and biases, but your, you know, your, your experience with a person like, you know, if you're.
-Reporting on somebody and you've like had lunch with them or something of that nature.
-You know, you're gonna think of him as a friend or if you've had a set amount of shared experience, you know, whatever it is, even something small, you think of them like a friend and that can make you, Make it difficult to say, to write difficult things about them.
+[15:02] That's sort of the challenge of it.
+Not just your own sort of thoughts and biases, but your experience with a person.
+If you're reporting on somebody and you've like had lunch with them or something of that nature.
+You're gonna think of him as a friend or if you've had a set amount of shared experience, whatever it is, even something small.
+You think of them like a friend and that can make it difficult to say, to write difficult things about them.

 [15:31] It can be difficult to write things that are true, that would make them uncomfortable.
-You think about their feelings or you think about the relationship that you have and, And that can be a violation of the public trust because sometimes you have to put that aside and, you know, sometimes this person that you have a nice relationship with has done something wrong or has a bad, you know, some kind of view that might be destructive.
+You think about their feelings or you think about the relationship that you have.
+And that can be a violation of the public trust because sometimes you have to put that aside and sometimes this person that you have a nice relationship with has done something wrong or has a bad some kind of view that might be destructive.
 And you have to report on that.

 Dr Chloe Carmichael[15:56] So, has that ever cost you relationships?